I have seen all those commercials where I can build my own website for free. Why shouldn’t I just do that?

 An old friend once pointed this out to me – “You Get What You Pay For.”
 If your website is costing you too little (or free), then chances are your your website will not give you the results you need.
 Stop being cheap – your website is an extension of your business on the Internet and the whole world can see it!
-If you choose that cheap developer that you found on Craigslist, eventually you might just come crawling back to the web designer that you thought was too expensive because you ‘got what you paid for’, only now you’ll have to pay for a good web designer plus the money you wasted on your really cheap web site.
+If you choose that cheap developer, eventually you might just come crawling back to the web designer that you thought was too expensive because you ‘got what you paid for’, only now you’ll have to pay for a good web designer plus the money you wasted on your really cheap web site.
 This includes those ‘free’ websites offered by many companies now. (see above)

 My friend offered to make me a website for free (or really cheap).
 Why should I turn that down?

 You do not want to hire someone who does web design in their spare time, as a side job, or as a favor to friends and family.
 They will eventually become too busy with their full time job to finish your project, or to respond to your questions.
 You want a designer who is local, reliable, with verifiable references.

 Why can’t I just build my own website?

 It takes years of experience to be a good web designer / web developer.
 You can’t learn this trade in a few hours.
 It may look easy to drag and drop what you want but you will be missing out on the years of experience of a professional and the results that come along with that.
 These sites also may start off free, but there will be charges later on to keep the site up, keep it ad free and you will NEVER actually own the site.
 You also will not get your own domain name at some of them, and who wants their website to be mybusiness.someone-elses-domain.com?

 Can’t my IT person build me a website?

 First of all – Web design is marketing, not IT.
 You want a web designer, not an IT person.
 A lot of people associate IT departments with web design.
 Even though our company does both web design and IT services, they are not related and not done by the same professionals.